isthar/shortener/README.md

       // mind that you need to add protocol to make url valid [x] - Display an error message if invalid
-[x] - Make it easy to copy the shortened URL to the clipboard
-- Allow users to modify the slug of their URL
+[x] - Make it easy to copy the shortened URL to the clipboard [ ] - Allow users to modify the slug of their URL
-- Track visits to the shortened URL
+[x] - Track visits to the shortened URL
+      // in `visits` table. connect to db using datagrip or something similar client, use credentials from env.example
+      // run query:
+      ```
+      select ip, v."createdAt", url from visits v join shorts s on s.id = v."shortId" order by v."createdAt" desc;
+      ```
 [x] - Add rate-limiting to prevent bad-actors from spamming the service [x] - Update API to follow a known spec (such as json:api)